 The Soling has been raced by a multitude of famous yachtsmen who went on to compete in and win round the world events, the Admiral’s Cup and the Americas Cup like Russell Coutts for example , a multiple Americas Cup winner.
 The Soling has been used often as the boat of choice in international match racing.

 If you want to make the transition to world class yacht racing this pocket rocket is the boat for you!
 It is ideal as a stepping stone to international yacht racing.

 The Soling Fleet – The Future

-Looking forward, we are also aiming to host the Soling World Championships in 2019.
+Looking forward, we are also aiming to host the Soling World Championships in the future, perhaps as soon as 2019.
 We have just starting the planning process and we are looking for a suitable venue that will act as a real draw to Soling sailors from all over the world.
-We have put up a separate page on this website to show our progress on our bid for the 2019 Soling Worlds.
-We hope our bid will be successful and confirmed by the end of 2016 so watch out for that.
+We have put up a separate page on this website to show our progress on our bid for the Soling Worlds.
+We hope our bid will be successful so watch out for that.

 We are also trying to attract more experienced sailors in the UK to the Soling, particularly young ones and hope to have some young crews competing for Britain when we host the Worlds.
 The Soling is a class that acts as springboard for young sailors who aspire to be great in yacht racing.
 The Soling is one of the boats most commonly used in commercial Sail-Training Schools all over the world.